ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/create/prepare_for_discovery.md

 ---
 $title: Prepare your page for discovery and distribution
 $order: 4
 description: 'In some cases, you might want to have both a non-AMP and an AMP version of the same page, for example, a news article.
-Consider this: If Google Search'
+Consider this: If Google Search ...'
 author: pbakaus
 contributors:
   - bpaduch